 Twin City Brewing (Port Alberni)

-We love to tell you about their beer, but they haven’t opened yet (December 2016).
-So, if you like being first – what do they call that now, early adopter – cruise on in to Clutesi Haven Marina and walk a couple of hundred metres and be among the first to taste what they promise will be “a diverse selection of craft beers.”
+We love to tell you about their beer, but they open in Spring 2017 and we haven’t had a chance to visit.
+So, if you like being first – what do they call that now, early adopter – cruise on in to Clutesi Haven Marina and walk a couple of hundred metres and be among the first to taste what they describe is “a diverse selection of craft beers.”